 Treatment for: COVID-19

-Veklury (remdesivir) is a SARS-CoV-2 nucleotide analog RNA polymerase inhibitor indicated for the treatment of COVID-19 patients who require hospitalization.
+Veklury (remdesivir) is a SARS-CoV-2 nucleotide analog RNA polymerase inhibitor indicated for the treatment of COVID-19.

 |Sep 22, 2021||Veklury (remdesivir) Significantly Reduced Risk of Hospitalization in High-Risk Patients with COVID-19|

 |Nov 25, 2020||FDA: Remdesivir (Veklury) Approval for the Treatment of COVID-19 - The Evidence for Safety and Efficacy|